zachmakesgames/QuadTreeDemo/README.md

 At any point, a new simulation can be started by clicking on the Build Tree button again.
 This will generate a new tree and reset the simulation.

+The forest fire demo populates a tree that is 1000 units wide and tall with 10,000 trees.

 ## TimeAttack
 To better demonstrate the benefit of QuadTrees on large data sets, a time attack demo is also provided to compare the run times between using a quad tree to